How to Block Vehicle GPS Tracking? Step by Step Guide

 If you suspect unethical vehicle tracking, you can look for ways to block the GPS signal, making it impossible to track your location.
-Here, we discuss the legality of vehicle tracking and how to block vehicle GPS tracking if you are being followed without your consent.
+Here, we how to block vehicle GPS tracking if you are being followed without your consent.

 Before implementing GPS for telematics and live tracking, fleet managers should spend some time studying the legality of these solutions.

 Essentially, it is legal to use GPS tracking on any asset you or your business entity owns.
-So vehicles owned by a fleet business can be tracked by the owner, and they can use the data for legal proceedings in case of asset misuse.
+So vehicles owned by a fleet business can be tracked by the owner.
+They can use the data for legal proceedings in case of asset misuse.

 However, fleet owners must also notify the drivers if a vehicle is under active monitoring.
-The exact laws change from time to time and from jurisdiction to jurisdiction, so fleet owners looking to install GPS trackers should conduct thorough research beforehand.
+The exact laws change from time to time and from jurisdiction to jurisdiction.
+Therefore, fleet owners looking to install GPS trackers should conduct thorough research beforehand.

 For instance, wrapping things like aluminum foil around the GPS receiver creates a Faraday Shield, which blocks the GPS signals.
-Similarly, wet trees and plastic or tin containers filled with thick materials can also scramble these signals and protect your GPS data.
+Similarly, wet trees and plastic or tin containers filled with thick materials can also scramble these signals.
+These signals will help you protect your GPS data.